edmundhung/conform/docs/submission.md

   const { title, tasks } = useFieldset(form.ref, form.config);

   /**
    * useFieldList handles array structure.
-It warns if the shape
+It warns if the field
-   * of field provided is not an array
+   * is not an array
    */
   const [taskList, command] = useFieldList(form.ref, tasks.config);